Flippin, Kentucky: History

-This locale was originally identified as the “forks of Indian Creek” and later known as “Pikesville,” which was established as a town here by Barren County (Kentucky) Court in August, 1818.
-The name, “Flippin,” was first used to avoid confusion with “Pikeville,” county seat of Pike County, Kentucky, when a post office was permanently established here in 1858.
-Flippin’s post office was discontinued in 1964.
+This locale was originally identified as the "forks of Indian Creek" and later known as "Pikesville", which was established as a town here by Barren County (Kentucky) Court in August, 1818, although Pikesville was located about 1.25 miles north on Pikesville Branch of Indian Creek.
+The postal name, "Flippin", was first used to avoid confusion with "Pikeville", county seat of Pike County, Kentucky, when a post office was permanently established here in 1858.
+Flippin's post office was discontinued in 1964.